 Capitol Tech Solutions recently partnered with PowerSchool to improve their organic search results to drive traffic to their website; in particular their Student Information System (SIS) page.
-The ensuing Digital Marketing Strategy CTS proposed and executed has been documented in a Case Study.
+The ensuing User Experience Strategy CTS proposed and executed has been documented in a Case Study.

 What Are the Benefits of SEO?